Distributed Graph Neural Network Training: A Survey: Preliminaries of Graph Neural Networks

 where $\bm{H^l}$ is the hidden embedding matrix and $\bm{H^0}=\bm{X}$, $\bm{W^{l-1}}$ is the model weights, $\tilde{\bm{A}}$ is a normalized $\bm{A}$ and $\sigma$ is a non-linear function, e.g., Relu, Sigmoid, etc. Eq.~\ref{eq:gnnmatrix} is the global view of GNN computation.
 The local view of GNN computation is the computation of a single vertex.
 Given a vertex $v$, the local computation of $l$-th layer in the message passing schema~\cite{gnnmp_icml_2017} can be formalized as below

 where $\oplus$ is an aggregation function, $\phi$ is an update function, and $\bm{h^{l-1}_{e_{u,v}}}$ is the hidden embedding of edge $(u,v)$ at the $(l-1)$-th layer.

+\blue{ In contrast to traditional neural networks, where the data samples are typically independent and identically distributed (i.i.d.), GNN introduces data dependencies due to the underlying graph structure.
+These dependencies arise from the fact that the hidden embedding of each vertex in a GNN is updated based on the embeddings of its neighbors at the previous layer, which is formalized by Eq.~\ref{eq:gnnmatrix} in global view and Eq.~\ref{eq:gnnmpi} in local view, respectively.
+This dependency enables GNNs to capture the structural information in the graph.
+By leveraging the graph structure and capturing the dependencies between vertices and edges, GNNs are able to model complex relational data and perform tasks such as node classification and link prediction. }

-\textbf{GNN Training Methods}.
+\blue{ \textbf{GNN Training Methods}.
 To train a GNN model, a basic solution is to update the model parameters once in a single epoch, such training method is called {\em full-graph GNN training}.
 However, full-graph GNN training is memory-intensive~\cite{gcn} since it requires to access the whole training graph and cannot scale to large graphs.
 Alternatively, we may choose to update the GNN model parameters multiple times over the course of a single epoch.
 This is known as {\em mini-batch GNN training}.
-An epoch is divided into multiple iterations and each iteration updates the GNN model with a batch (a.k.a, a subset of the whole training dataset). {One mini-batch can be processed on a single machine, or by multiple machines collaboratively (called {\em large-batch training}).} Graph sampling is a popular tool to generate mini-batches for GNN models.
-So far, many sampling-based GNNs~\cite{graphsage_nips_2017, fastgcn_iclr_2018, adaptive_nips_2018, ladies_nips_2019, graphsaint_iclr_2020, mvs_kdd_2020} have been proposed, and they can be classify into node-wise sampling, layer-wise sampling and subgraph-wise sampling according to different types of sampling methods.
-Different batch generation methods influence both the training efficiency and training accuracy.
+An epoch is divided into multiple iterations and each iteration updates the GNN model with a batch (a.k.a, a subset of the whole training dataset).}